Rached Ghannouchi

 Rached Ghannouchi (راشد الغنوشي; born 22 June 1941), also spelled Rachid al-Ghannouchi or Rached el-Ghannouchi, is a Tunisian politician, the co-founder of the Ennahdha Party and serving as its intellectual leader.
-He was born Rashad Khriji (راشد الخريجي).
+He was born as Rashid al-Khriji (راشد الخريجي).

 Ghannouchi was named one of Time's 100 Most Influential People in the World in 2012 and Foreign Policy's Top 100 Global Thinkers and was awarded the Chatham House Prize in 2012 (alongside Tunisian President Moncef Marzouki) by Prince Andrew, Duke of York, for "the successful compromises each achieved during Tunisia's democratic transition".
 In 2016, he received the Jamnalal Bajaj Award for "promoting Gandhian values outside India".
 On 13 November 2019, Ghannouchi was elected Speaker of the Assembly of the Representatives of the People.
 Ghannouchi narrowly survived a vote of no confidence after 97 MPs voted against him on 30 July 2020, falling short of 109 needed to oust him as Speaker of the House.